 - Your bus may not always depart from the same gate, so be sure always to check the departure board for the most up-to-date information.

-- Numerous digital display screens and announcements will make it easy for you to find your zone and your gate and know when you should line up for your GO bus.
+- Numerous digital display screens and announcements make it easy for you to find your zone and your gate and know when you should line up for your GO bus.

 What are the amenities at the new Union Station Bus Terminal?

-- Charging ports and Free Wi-Fi in the terminal and on the GO bus will make it easier for you to stay connected on your journey.
+- Charging ports and Free Wi-Fi in the terminal and on the GO bus make it easier for you to stay connected on your journey.